okraits/j4-make-config/README.md

 j4-make-config has the following requirements:

 - Python 2 or 3
+- rofi (optional - to choose a theme in interactive mode)
 - xsetroot (optional for setting the root window background)

 ### Usage